The Hard Way

 “Oh, no!”
 I exclaimed.
 “Did it take long to get him unstuck?”

-In a tumbled heap, Jude came clean.
-"Well, the kid was actually me.
+In a tumbled heap, my son came clean.
+“Well, the kid was actually me.
 I got my tongue stuck while I was climbing.
-It was an accident."
+It was an accident.”

 My hand flew to cover my mouth, but my lips were trying to decide between a horrified gape and an outburst of raucous, but incredulous laughter.
 Somehow, they managed to combine the two.